jiaohehu/NPreview/README.md

 ## Document structure

-A Nitrile document uses the extension of .md, same as the markdown document.
+A Nitrile document uses the extension of .md, same as that of a markdown document because they share some formatting syntax.

-Within the document, paragraphs are separated by spaces.
-The first paragraph is usually treated as a main heading.
+To comprise a document, paragraphs are detected.
+A paragraph is defined as a group lines with no empty lines between them.

 ~~~
 Tutorial